TRAINERS

 Supervison Sound Editor

-Nina Hartstone is a Supervising Sound Editor, specialising in dialogue, ADR and vocals She holds a BA (Hons) in Visual and Performed Arts and has worked in sound for over 30 years.
+Nina Hartstone is a Supervising Sound Editor, specialising in dialogue, ADR and vocals.
+She holds a BA (Hons) in Visual and Performed Arts and has worked in sound for over 30 years.
 Starting out in the cutting rooms at Pinewood Studios as a trainee, she worked her way up through the sound editorial ranks to the role of Supervisor and is now passionate about nurturing the next generation of sound creatives, with a particular focus on encouraging diversity in this area of film production through equal representation.
-In recent years, a focus on musically driven films has enhanced her role to include work on vocal performances and the design of large crowds.
+In recent years, a focus on musically driven films has enhanced her role to include work on vocal performances and the design of large concert crowds.
 Her passionate belief in the importance of sound to the viewer’s immersive experience has driven her to implement innovative ways of recording, creating and editing sound for film alongside leading industry professionals.
-In 2019, this work was recognised with Oscar, BAFTA, AMPS and MPSE award wins for sound editing on the film 'Bohemian Rhapsody'.
-With credits such as ‘Gravity’, ‘Enola Holmes’ and 'Moonage Daydream', Nina has created unique sound experiences for every genre.
-Her work on ‘Moonage Daydream’ received both the Cinema Eye Honors and AMPS Awards, as well as a Primetime Emmy nomination this year.
-Her most recent project is the hotly anticipated Emerald Fennell film, ‘Saltburn’.
+In 2019, this work was recognised with Academy, BAFTA, AMPS and MPSE award wins for sound editing on the film 'Bohemian Rhapsody'.
+More recently, her work on the David Bowie documentary ‘Moonage Daydream’ was awarded a Primetime Emmy in addition to Cinema Eye Honors and the AMPS Award.
+With films such as ‘Gravity’, ‘Saltburn’, ‘Enola Holmes’ and ‘Everest’, Nina has created unique sound experiences for every genre.
+Her most recent projects include ‘William Tell’ and ‘All of You’, both of which premiered at the Toronto Film Festival this year.

 Laura Bell, Australia